Skip to content

 Snowmobile Summer Storage Tips

+Are you wondering how to store your snowmobile during summer?
 Storing your snowmobile for the off-season calls for some serious preparation.
 You can’t just park your ride anywhere and call it a day.
 It doesn’t work that way.
 So, how do you do it?
 Here are some snowmobile summer storage tips that can help keep your sled in tip-top shape throughout the off-season.
+These tips will help you understand what you should do to prepare your snowmobile for storage during the summer season.

 Give it a wash.
 Riding through the snow all winter long can cause dirt and salt build-up.
 Without proper attention, these can cause corrosion, so you better clean it up – fast!
 Use warm, soapy water to clean the hood, tunnel, seat, and nose pan and rinse thoroughly when you’re done.
 Afterward, spray a grease-cutting cleaner under the hood and an engine degreaser near the oil reservoir and on the exhaust ports.